School Urban Legends

 With my extensive sleuthing, here’s a list of iconic ghost stories from girls’ schools in Singapore.
 So grab a blanket and get comfy as you relive some of the classic stories.
 For maximum effect, please read when you can’t sleep at 2am.

 1. Paya Lebar Methodist Girls’ School: The Moving Mannequin

 (Lorong Ah Soo, circa 2002)

-This story is kinda touching albeit creepy.
-In the old days, one girl committed suicide in the school hall.
+This story is kinda touching, albeit kinda creepy.
+In the old days, a girl is said to have committed suicide in the school hall.
 In memory of her, a mannequin—wearing the girl’s uniform and name tag—was placed in her classroom.
-Her classroom was located at the ground floor and faced the track/field.
+Her classroom was located on the ground floor and faced the track and field.
 Rumours spread that whenever the class had P.E class at the field, the mannequin would be facing that direction.

 Once, a teacher told her class that when she came to school early in the morning to mark papers, she was surprised to see a girl in uniform walk past her table.
 Thinking it odd to see a student in the staff room so early, she glanced up, only to catch a glimpse of the girl’s lower arm… which turned out to be a mannequin’s.